kruser/atbat-mongodb/README.md

 * MongoDB

 Normally you would use cpan to install the module.
 Something like...

     $ sudo cpan install This::Module

+Or if you're on MacOS you may need to run it through Perl like...

+    $ perl -MCPAN -e 'install HTML::Template'

 ### MongoDB